 Following a move to New York, he began working with artists such as Michael Jonzun, Maurice Starr, The Latin Rascals, etc, and then in 1982, together with his production partner, John Robie, produced the classic Planet Rock by Afrika Bambaataa and the Soul Sonic Force and Play At Your Own Risk by Planet Patrol which they recorded in the same session.
 The same year he also started his first record label, Streetwise Records, releasing tracks by Rockers Revenge, Nairobi & The Awesome Foursome, New Edition, Freeez and many more.

 Arthur Baker’s production skills spanned various genres and he was well known for his dance mixes for commercial artist such as Cyndi Lauper, The Cars, The Rolling Stones, Paul McCartney, Bruce Springsteen, Pet Shop Boys, etc.

-In 1984 he produced tracks by Afrika Bambaataa and Cindy Mizelle for the soon-to-be classic hip hop movie, Beat Street and also debuted his first single credited as a solo artist with the b-boy anthem ‘Breaker’s Revenge’.
-The track was used for one of the most iconic moments when the Rock Steady Crew battled the New York City Breakers at The Roxy.
+The classic hip hop movie, Beat Street, came in 1984 and he produced tracks by Afrika Bambaataa and Cindy Mizelle for the soundtrack plus his debut single credited as an artist, the b-boy anthem, Breakers Revenge.
+The track was used for one of the most iconic moments in the movie when the Rock Steady Crew battled the New York City Breakers at The Roxy.
 It was edited by The Latin Rascals and featured the vocals from Gavin Christopher (R.I.P.), brother of house diva, Shawn Christopher.